Hershey (HSY)

 AI Analysis | Feedback

-The Hershey Company primarily sells its products to **other companies**, rather than directly to individual consumers.
-These customers are typically large retailers, wholesalers, and distributors.
+The Hershey Company (HSY) primarily sells its products to other companies rather than directly to individuals.
+Its major customers are large retailers and distributors that then sell to consumers.
+Based on the company's description, key types of customers include:

 AI Analysis | Feedback